-R{LLLVR} If all of the following are true, then an ESB instruction executed at EL0 or EL1 also synchronizes a pending virtual SError interrupt:
+R{YVBSH} If all of the following are true, then it is IMPLEMENTATION DEFINED whether or not an ESB instruction executed at EL0 or EL1 synchronizes a pending virtual SError interrupt from an IMPLEMENTATION DEFINED source:

-- EL2 is implemented and enabled in the current Security state. - Any of the following are true: - EL2 is using AArch64, HCR_EL2.AMO is set to 0b1, and HCR_EL2.TGE is set to 0b0. - EL2 is using AArch32, HCR.AMO is set to 0b1, and HCR.TGE is set to 0b0.
+- EL2 is implemented and enabled in the current Security state. - Any of the following are true: - EL2 is using AArch64, HCR_EL2.AMO is 0b1, and HCR_EL2.TGE is 0b0. - EL2 is using AArch32, HCR.AMO is 0b1, and HCR.TGE is 0b0.